champa720/jekyll/_social_studies/cc-basics/chapter_1/lesson_1.4/practice-writing.md

   toc_type: Lesson Review
   toc_number: 1.4
   pages: 38 - 43

+questions:
+  - number: 1
-question: >
+    text: >
       Research the local government structure in your city or town.
 Write two paragraphs describing the structure of your local government and its effectiveness.
+    choice:
+      - option: blank
+    answer:
+      - text: >

 layout: cc_review
 ---